ReconCycle/raspi_ros/README.md

 # raspi_ros

-This is a ROS package to remotely set up the hardware configuration of Raspeberry via ROS (Tool Manager) and interact with the configured hardware interfaces via ROS (Tool Server).
+This is a ROS package to remotely set up the hardware configuration of Raspeberry via ROS (Equipment Manager) and interact with the configured hardware interfaces via ROS (Equipment Server).

-## Tool Server
+## Equipment Server

 This ROS node enables interaction with GPIOs on the RaspberryPi.
 When the node is started, the configuration file 'actual_config' is read and the hardware interface for each defined pin in the configuration file is initialized.
 The interaction with the pin is enabled by the ROS service.